dallgoot/yaml/README.md

 - verify YAML DEFINITIONS files before launching tests
 - implement specific unit test for each YAML spec. invalid cases (what must not happen)
 - Code coverage : target 100%
-- keep ./runtests ???
 - Benchmarks against other libs

 ## Improvements

 - better/more precise errors identification (Yaml validation) with explanation in YAML content
 - Unicode checking (???)
-- OPTION : parse dates as DateTime
+- OPTION : parse dates as PHP DateTime object
 - OPTION: Force renaming key names that are not valid PHP property name
-- directives : currently ignored, should handle tag determination : local tag associated with global URI tag directive
 - TAG : function for 'php/object' that provides the correct namespace to build
 - NEON compatibility